intmus/inttheory/_17-mode-mixture/c1-ex-advancedmodemix.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1dRA28cdt5c?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This video does a great job of explaining the concept of mode mixture, but as he mentioned near the end of the video, he is only "scratching the surface".
 Having watched the video, you probably feel that you understand the extended *concept* of mode mixture, but if you were asked to compose a progression and melody using this advanced language of mode mixture, do you feel that you would be able to implement it?
 Where would you start?
 Why did he choose these particular chords?
 How did he know where they would sound convincing?
-In short, this video explains the questions of "what is it?", but it does not approach the questions of "why it works" or "how it works".
+In short, this video explains the question of "what is this?", but it does not approach the questions of "why this works?" or "how can I use this?".

 To begin exploring this, use the score below to try voicing one of the progressions taken from the video.
 Take risks, and break the "rules" as you try this.
 You must use the chord progression below, but you may alter the bass and soprano lines if you would like.
 You may also add as many or as few of the pitches as you need.
 Are you able to make this progression sound as pleasing as it does in the video?
 If not, what are the factors making this difficult?
 From a technical viewpoint, is it lack of knowledge or is it the medium (MIDI keyboard)?
 From a musical viewpoint, what aspects make the biggest improvement when you alter them?